What enables teams to remain successful in an ever-changing, global workplace?

 - Create structures to make cultural responsiveness a habit, not an afterthought

-Leaders in an organization must practice cultural humility and self-awareness to lead effectively.
+Leaders in an organization should practice cultural humility and self-awareness to lead effectively.
 The heart of cultural humility is recognizing that your perspective isn’t universal, which enables you to intentionally create space to learn from the people you lead.

 Jones suggests addressing matters in your team first: “Maybe we need to have a conversation about what communication style works best for you,” after a particularly silent meeting.